Sign up now for the Sixth Annual!

 "Ok, but just because it's going to rain in Seaford, doesn't mean it's going to rain in Bethpage."

 Upon the fifth zip-code specific hour by hour satellite check, "I think we should just face the fact that it's going to rain on the golfers for the entire five hours that they're out there.
-Let's just get over that and move on."
+Let's just get over that and move on.""Does the lightening have to actually hit the ground for them to close the course?"

 "My scar itches."
 "Mine too."